Janric Craig, 3rd Viscount Craigavon

-Janric Fraser Craig, 3rd Viscount Craigavon (born 9 June 1944), is a British peer and chartered accountant.
-He is one of the 92 hereditary peers elected to remain in the House of Lords after the passing of the House of Lords Act 1999; he sits as a crossbencher.
+Janric Fraser Craig, 3rd Viscount Craigavon (9 June 1944 – 31 March 2025) was a British peer and chartered accountant.
+He was one of the 92 hereditary peers elected to remain in the House of Lords after the passing of the House of Lords Act 1999; he sat as a crossbencher.

-The son of The 2nd Viscount Craigavon, he was born into a famous Ulster family and was educated at Eton College, Berkshire, and at the University of London, where he graduated with a Bachelor of Arts and a Bachelor of Science.
+The son of the 2nd Viscount Craigavon, he was born into a famous Ulster family and was educated at Eton College, Berkshire, and at the University of London, where he graduated with a Bachelor of Arts and a Bachelor of Science.
 In 1974, he succeeded to his father's titles.
-Lord Craigavon is a member of the Executive Committee of the Anglo-Austrian Society.
+Lord Craigavon was a member of the Executive Committee of the Anglo-Austrian Society.
 He was made a Commander of the Order of the Lion of Finland in 1998, a Commander of the Swedish Royal Order of the Polar Star in the following year and a Knight of the Danish Order of the Dannebrog in 2006.

-Craig is a former trustee of the Progress Educational Trust, and is now an advisor for the Trust.
-He is a patron of Humanists UK, sitting in the Parliamentary Humanists group.
+Craig was a onetime trustee of the Progress Educational Trust, and was later an adviser for the Trust.
+He was a patron of Humanists UK, sitting in the Parliamentary Humanists group.

+Craig died on 31 March 2025, at the age of 80.
+His title became extinct upon his death.